Baltasarq/TablaMultiplicarGamificada/README.md

-# TablaMultiplicarGamificada
+# Tabla de multiplicar gamificada

-A game to ease learning the production tables.
+A game to ease the learning of the multiplication tables.